Russians, Fancy Bears, and IoT Security

-Terry Dunlap: “These attacks weren’t novel or particularly clever at all.
-Nor were they very sophisticated.
+Terry Dunlap: “These attacks weren’t sophisticated or particularly clever at all.
 Attackers took advantage of default usernames and passwords, which are very easy to guess.
 Sometimes, they used outdated firmware with well-known vulnerabilities.
-Elementary stuff. ”
+In the cybersecurity world, it’s elementary stuff.”

 Peter Eacmen: “By all indications, if the targeted organizations had put minimal effort into securing their IoT devices, this attack would never have been possible.
 This is a case of winning more than half the battle by being aware of the potential threats.”

 What enterprises are most at risk for IoT attackers?

 Terry Dunlap: “Any enterprise that does not have complete visibility into the many IoT devices plugged into their networks and that are public-facing is most at risk for an IoT attack.”

 Peter Eacmen: “Any company that deploys IoT without regard for basic security practices is at high risk for an attack like the one Microsoft uncovered.
 Consider every unsecured IoT device to be an unlocked front door to your network.”

 Which kinds of IoT devices are most susceptible to attacks, in your experience?